 Read the break room readiness quiz for a readiness score on service and spend clarity.
 The two week trial FAQ covers timing and ambassador training.
 Local field notes frame how Charlotte teams compare office coffee to street-level options on Tryon.
 The May banking tower floor stewardship and coffee piece goes deeper on steward roles—use it when you assign tour-day owners.

-South End footprints versus Uptown tower physics
+South End footprints versus Uptown tower patterns

 South End creative and tech floors may run different milk cultures than Uptown banking stacks.
 One pilot floor should not pretend to represent the whole portfolio unless you label which culture you measured.
 Share building type and peak windows on the Charlotte, NC overview when you request a trial so routing does not assume every site shares the same tour pattern.

-Milk cold chain under Carolina humidity
+Milk storage under Carolina humidity

 Spring humidity arrives early in glass towers.
-Refrigerators work harder; milk turns faster if ordering habits still assume winter traffic.
+Refrigerators work harder.
+Milk turns faster if ordering habits still assume winter traffic.
 Recurring service keeps grinder calibration and steam wand performance honest—flavor complaints arrive before error codes when calibration drifts under daily load on client-heavy days.

 Sustainability metrics employees can point to on tours